 The Fulbright Program for Foreign Students is administered by binational Fulbright Commissions/Foundations or USA Embassies.
 All Foreign Student Program applications are processed under this.

 3. Clarendon Scholarships at the University of Oxford (UK)

 In case you apply for a full or part-time master’s or DPhil course at the University of Oxford by the January deadline, your application is automatically be considered for a Clarendon Scholarship.
 No additional documents or separate scholarship application forms are needed to be presented.

-The selection criteria entails academic record, research aptitude, focus &commitment to the proposed course from the referees’ reports.
+The selection criteria entail academic record, research aptitude, focus &commitment to the proposed course from the referees’ reports.